k-box/k-search-client-php/readme.md

 metadata are represented by the Document Descriptor concept (represented by the `KlinkDocumentDescriptor` class in this library).

+**Code remarks**

+In the following the code blocks shows the Boilerplate classes usage and are not meant for direct copy and paste.

+In addition, whenever the variable `$klinkCore` is used without declaration is assumed to reference a valid instance of `KlinkCoreClient`.

 ## Configuration of a connection to one or more K-Cores

 To invoke services on a K-Link Core the class `KlinkCoreClient` must be used.